Definitions with Annotations

 in DSL)@Factory

 - factory instance.
-For instances recreated each time you need an instance. (declared withfactory { }
+For instance recreated each time you need an instance. (declared withfactory { }

 in DSL)@KoinViewModel